l4nk332/conssert/README.md

                      be watched.
 ```

+> If you wish to run conssert on a sub-directory of your project you
+  simply `cd` into that directory and run `conssert` from there.

 ## Conssert API Examples

 Below you can find an example usage of the API provided by conssert